top of page

 Yet, Blacklock's beliefs found their way into his and Moyes' 1797 Encyclopedia Britannica article in the cruelest way imaginable.
 They advocated for parents to ignore their children and instead to listen to them.

-Blacklock and Moyes’ encyclopedia article firmly established the 'walk first, safety later' developmental sequence in early intervention for infants with MVI/B. All subsequent early intervention educational texts have recommended this sequence of development to parents and professionals supporting the needs of infants with MVI/B. The incredibly cruel and wrong-headed method repeated through the centuries exposed blind children to direct bodily injury 'for their own good'.
+Blacklock and Moyes’ encyclopedia article firmly established a disastrous 'walk first, safety later' developmental sequence in early intervention for infants with a MVI/B. All subsequent early intervention educational texts have recommended this sequence of development to parents and professionals supporting the needs of infants with a MVI/B.

 Table 1.
 Modern interpretation of 1797 advice to parents.
 Advice to Parents in 1797 “…perpetually confined in the same place” Modern Interpretation “Parents prevent children with MVI/B from independent walking.”
 1797 “debilitated in his frame and depressed in his mind”, modern ‘children unable to walk are at a significant disadvantage emotionally, physically, and cognitively’, 1797 “should lose a little blood, or even break a bone”, Modern – ‘in the 1700s we can think of no way an infant with MVI/B can safely walk independently’.